 While I was there I learned a new word – epiphytic.
 Having lived in Florida for the majority of my life I had seen epiphytic plants such as air plants and Spanish moss.
 I just never knew the word.
 Well epiphytic means that the plant grows on the surface of another plant and gets it food from the air and water.
 One of the great things about Selby Gardens is the educational value you gain from going.
 There’s an orchid program (did you know some orchids are epiphytic?), bromeliad program, plants from the rainforest, plants from desserts and even bonsai.

 The grounds are so beautiful and large it took me about 2.5 hours to look around and I could have spent even more time if I had wanted.
 In addition to walking through the gardens and stopping to sit and relax while looking at Sarasota Bay, I also stopped at the cafe for a snack.
 The cafe is located in the Selby’s house which is much more modest than one would expect of people who were wealthy.
 The cafe had indoor and outdoor seating – I chose to sit under a huge banyan tree and watched everyone enjoying the expansive lawn.

 The day I was there they had an Andy Warhol exhibit on his plant paintings and they were setting up for Shakespeare In The Garden.
 There’s also a Garden Music Series and wine dinners on site.
 Be sure to check out the Selby Gardens events calendar while you’re planning your trip.
 You might be able to take a class on yoga, watercolors or photography.

-Make sure you bring your camera, a stroller if you have small children, bug spray (try not to bring it in an aerosol can, which can damage the environment), sunscreen and a poncho in case a Florida 15 minute rain storm pops up.
+Make sure you bring your camera, a stroller if you have small children, bug spray (try not to bring it in an aerosol can, which can damage the environment), sunscreen and a travel umbrella in case a Florida 15 minute rain storm pops up.
 Wheelchairs are available onsite and parking is free

 Beaches of Sarasota